dankelley/oce/README.md

 code, and why GitHub is the host for that code.
 All users are invited to take part in the development process, by suggesting features, by reporting bugs, or just by watching as others do such things.
-Oceanography is a collaborative discipline, so it makes sense that the evolution of the Oce package be similarly collaborative.
+Oceanography is a collaborative discipline, so it makes sense that the evolution of Oce be similarly collaborative.